On the Averaged Colmez Conjecture: Shimura curve

-\end{pro} \begin{proof} Notice that both sides have the restriction $L _{X'}^{\otimes 2}$ on the generic fiber of $X'$.
+\end{pro} \begin{proof} Notice that both sides have the restriction $L _{P''_{U''}}^{\otimes 2}\otimes K$ on the generic fiber of $X'$.
+Thus two sides define two integral and hermtian structures on $L_{P''}^{\otimes 2}\otimes K$.
 Also by Theorem \ref{N2Linf}, they has the same metric.
 Thus it suffices to show that they define the same lattice at each finite place of $K$.
 Let $v$ be a finite place of $K$ with residue characteristic $p$.
 Let $O_{K, v}^\ur$ be the completion of the maximal unramified extension of $O_{K, v}$.
 Then